Meeting with Dr Valentín Fuster, Dr Borja Ibáñez and our visiting researchers at the CNIC

 Dr Yardena Samuels

-Professor Yardena Samuels is a cancer geneticist at the Weizmann Institute of Sciences and also director of the Onnell Moross Integrated Cancer Center, the Ekard Institute for Cancer Research and holder of the Kfamily Chair.
-Prof. Samuels has received the EACR Award for Cancer Research from the Pezoller Foundation, the Youdim Family Award for Excellence in Cancer Research, the Michael Bruno Memorial Award and the Sergio Lombroso Prize in Cancer Research cancer, is an elected member of EMBO and the elected chairman.
-Of the European Association for Cancer Research.
-He worked as a postdoctoral intern at the professor Vogelstein's laboratory at Johns Hopkins University from 2003 to 2006, where he was the first to discover the high frequency of mutations in the PIK3CA gene in human cancers and then served as an assistant professor at NIHs before joining the Weizmann Institute in 2012.
+Professor Yardena Samuels is a cancer geneticist at the Weizmann Institute of Science, is Director of the Moross Integrated Cancer Center and the Ekard Institute for Cancer Diagnosis Research, and holder of the Knell Family Professorial Chair.
+Prof. Samuels has received the Pezoller Foundation - EACR Cancer Researcher Award, the Youdim Family Prize for Excellence in Cancer Research, the Michael Bruno Memorial Award and the Sergio Lombroso Award in Cancer Research, is a member of EMBO and President Elect of the European Association for Cancer Research.
+She worked as a postdoctoral intern in Professor Vogelstein's laboratory at Johns Hopkins University from 2003 to 2006, where she was the first to discover the high frequency of mutations in the PIK3CA gene in human cancers, and then served as Assistant Professor at NIH, before joining the Weizmann Institute in 2012.

-Professor Samuels'laboratory seeks to identify and characterize genetic mutations that play a role in the progression of skin melanoma and to outline combinations of target proteins to achieve a lasting control of the disease.
-His laboratory identified new melanoma promoters, new oncogenic pathways and derived the first repertoires of complete melanoma exome, which resulted in five publications in Nature Genetics and a rich genetic database, which was revealed to the website of the SoCMIC (Cancer Catalogue).
-For use by the cancer community.
-His laboratory was part of the TCGA working group that published the genomic classification of cutaneous melanoma and one of his studies paved the way for a Phase II clinical study.
+Professor Samuels' laboratory seeks to identify and characterise genetic mutations that play a role in the progression of cutaneous melanoma and to identify combinations of target proteins to achieve lasting control of the disease.
+Her laboratory has identified new causes of melanoma, new oncogenic pathways and the first repertoires of whole exome sequencing for melanoma, leading to five publications in Nature Genetics and a rich genetic database, which was uploaded to the Catalogue of Somatic Mutations in Cancer (COSMIC) database for use by the cancer research community.
+Her laboratory was part of the TCGA working group that published the genomic classification of cutaneous melanoma and one of its studies paved the way for a clinical study of Phase II.

 Tak Mak

-He is currently senior science staff at the Ontario Cancer Institute; University of Toronto Professor; Director of the Advanced Medical Discovery Institute of the University Health Network of Toronto; And professor at the University of Hong Kong.
+He is currently a senior scientist at the Ontario Cancer Institute; a Professor at the University of Toronto; Director of the Advanced Medical Discovery Institute, University Health Network, Toronto; and a professor at the University of Hong Kong.

 He studied Biochemistry and Biophysics at the University of Wisconsin, USA, and obtained his doctorate at the University of Alberta, Canada.

-His research interests focus on immune recognition and regulation, as well as cell survival and death in normal and malignant cells.It was widely known for its discovery of the T-cell receptor in 1983 and for its pioneering work in genetics and immunology.
+His research interests focus on immune recognition and regulation, as well as cell survival and death in normal and malignant cells.He became widely known for his discovery of the T-cell receptor in 1983 and for his pioneering work in genetics and immunology.

-His most recent work includes leading the creation of a series of genetically altered mice that have been shown to be fundamental to the misalignment of intracellular programs that govern the development and function of the immune system, as well as the molecular mechanisms of tumorigenesis, cell survival and apoptosis.
-His laboratory team is an expert in basic research and translational cancer research both in vitro and in vivo.
-For example, they recently determined that T-cells express the prototypical acetylcholine neurotransmitter (ACh), which dilates blood vessels, slowing blood flow enough to improve the entry of T cells in infected tissues and ultimately allowing the chronic elimination of the infection.
-More recently, they have determined that IDH mutations are involved in the cancer and epigenetic alterations.
+His most recent work includes leading the creation of a series of genetically engineered mice that have proved fundamental to our understanding of intracellular pathways that govern the development and functioning of the immune system, malignant cell transformation, cellular survival, and programmed cell death.
+His laboratory team are experts in basic research and translational cancer research both in vitro and in vivo.
+For example, they recently discovered that T-cells produce the prototypical neurotransmitter acetylcholine (ACh), which dilates blood vessels, slowing blood flow enough to facilitate the entry of T cells in infected tissues, ultimately allowing chronic viral infection to be eliminated.
+More recently, they have determined that IDH mutations are involved in cancer and epigenetic alterations.

 Instituto de Astrofísica de Canarias (IAC)

-In 1993, Cassisi began his career at the Observatorio Astronómico de Meudon-París with a scholarship from the French Government's Ministry of Scientific Research.
+In 1993, Cassisi began his career at the Observatoire de Paris in Meudon with a scholarship from the French Government's Ministry of Scientific Research.
 Subsequently, between 1995 and 1997, he completed his doctoral thesis in Physics at the University of L'Aquila.

 Since 1998, Dr Cassisi has been a staff researcher at the INAF - Collurania Astronomical Observatory, also known as the Teramo Observatory, located in the Abruzzo region of central Italy.
 His main fields of research are theoretical stellar evolution and its application to the study of galactic and extragalactic stellar populations.
 In this field, he has published some 450 scientific papers, some 290 of which are reference publications, and two monographs for students and researchers.

-Dr. Vanessa Hill is Director of Research at the CNRS, at Laboratoire Lagrange, Observatoire de la Côte d'Azur, Nice, France.
+Dr Vanessa Hill is Research Director at the CNRS, Laboratoire Lagrange, Observatoire de la Côte d'Azur, Nice, France.

-Its main field of research is galactic archaeology, focused on the search for the signatures of the formation and evolution of our galaxy in the kinematics and chemistry of its star constituents; the search for extremely metal-poor stars (EMPS) in our galaxy and its satellites; and the chemical composition of EMPS to probe the nature of the first stars.
+Her main field of research is galactic archaeology, focusing on the search for evidence of the formation and evolution of our galaxy in the kinematics and chemistry of its stellar constituents; the search for extremely metal-poor stars (EMPS) in our galaxy and their satellites; and the chemical composition of EMPS to probe the nature of the first stars.

 Dr Hill is also interested in studying the evolution of small scale galaxies, such as dwarf galaxies and Magellanic Clouds, as well as the study of chemical abundances on the surface of stars to restrict stellar nucleosynthesis.
-Throughout her scientific career, she has written 191 publications in peer-reviewed articles, cited about 15700 times, and has presented 19 guest reviews at international conferences.
+During her scientific career, she has published 191 peer-reviewed articles, which have been cited about 15,700 times, and has presented 19 guest reviews at international conferences.